 Free talks or tours given by National Park Rangers on a variety of topics such as history, culture, and politics.
-I went on a great and informative walking tour about George Washington and it totally changed my perspective of our first president (and not really in a good way).
-Basically, these rangers know their stuff, and it’s a great way to learn more about U.S. history and the DC region.
+I went on a great and informative walking tour of George Washington and it totally changed my perspective of our first president (and not really in a good way).
+Basically, these Rangers know their stuff, and it’s a great way to learn more about U.S. history and the DC region.
 If you are on an evening tour during the summer, wear mosquito repellent.
 DC is built on a swamp so you will be eaten!

 Best Washington, D.C.
 Moment

 It was twilight and I was wandering the National Mall with a friend visiting from out of town who loves DC and politics as much as I do.
 At this point, I had been in DC for about ten months, survived my first true winter (the Polar Vortex no less!), and knew I was going to be leaving in three months.
 I had finally felt like a local and it hit me how much I loved and will miss the city.
 It’s truly a special place and I have had many special moments in the city.
 It will always be a second home to me after LA.

 What do you think?
 Have you been before?
 Thanks, Elissa, for putting this local guide to Washington DC together!
 If you’d like to contribute your own local guide, let me know at email@example.com.